mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/managing/index.md

 # Updating Configuration

 You can make changes to the service after it has been launched.
-Configuration management is handled by the scheduler process, which in turn handles deploying _SERVICENAME_ itself.
+Configuration management is handled by the scheduler process, which in turn handles deploying percona-mongo itself.

 After making a change, the scheduler will be restarted, and it will automatically deploy any detected changes to the service, one node at a time.
-For example, a given change will first be applied to `_NODEPOD_-0`, then `_NODEPOD_-1`, and so on.
+For example, a given change will first be applied to `mongo-rs-0`, then `mongo-rs-1`, and so on.

 Nodes are configured with a "Readiness check" to ensure that the underlying service appears to be in a healthy state before continuing with applying a given change to the next node in the sequence.
 However, this basic check is not foolproof and reasonable care should be taken to ensure that a given configuration change will not negatively affect the behavior of the service.